 Stay home if possible.
 According to the CDC, people who are mildly ill with COVID-19 are able to isolate at home during their illness.
 Avoid public areas.
 Do not go to work, school or public places.
 Avoid public transportation, ride-sharing or taxis.

-Are there visitor restrictions related to the coronavirus at your hospitals?
+Are there visitor restrictions related to coronavirus at your hospitals?

-In an attempt to prevent the spread of coronavirus (COVID-19), influenza and other infectious diseases to protect patients and employees, Community Health Network is tightening visitor restrictions at its hospital sites.
+In an attempt to prevent the spread of COVID-19, influenza and other infectious diseases in order to protect patients and employees, Community Health Network has limited visitor restrictions at its hospital sites.

 No visitors will be permitted at Community Hospital North, Community Hospital East, Community Hospital South, Community Heart and Vascular Hospital, Community Behavioral Health, Community Howard Regional Health and Community Hospital Anderson.

 Please see visitation exceptions below for OB/Maternity/NICU and end-of-life scenarios.